 “Not for me.
 Read it for yourselves.
 The very words of life are in the Bible.
-Life eternal.
-Life and peace with God forever.
+Embrace the Savior for life and peace with God forever.
 Someday Jesus will return and remove Satan and all those who follow after him in rebellion against God.
-Jesus will restore his creation and remove the curse.
+Then he will restore his creation and remove the curse.
 No more death.
 No more killing.
 No more hate.
 Only love everlasting.”

 Eunice apologized for babbling on and on.
 “I’ll let you get on with hiding the eggs before the kids come out.”

 Gary grinned as he placed an Easter egg in the hollow of an old tree.
 “No problem.
 Take it easy with the gardening.”

 Eunice headed toward the garden, but turned back adding, “Remember to read the Bible with Janet–the greatest love story ever.”